 Sandy, Agnes, Angela, Micki, Sarah, Michelle, Erica, Madeline, Hannah, Amy, Amanda, Betsy, Kelly, Denise, Stevie, Kelly, Andrea and Tracey.

 These were just the women who could come on short notice to have their picture taken.
-They represent dozens more young women who have found a way out of addiction through the “sister houses” of Dawn Farm’s successful Chapin Street Project.
+They represent dozens more young women who have found a way out of addiction through the women’s houses of Dawn Farm’s successful Chapin Street Project.

 Each one of these women is a miracle.

 There are dozens of stories.
 Stories of hope.
 And then there are the babies.
 Dawn Farm often admits pregnant women and follows their recovery long after their babies are born.
 Many of these moms and infants end up in transitional housing.
-Nine moms with babies have entered the Chapin Street Project in recent years””and we are looking forward to our first twins late in 2007!
+Nine moms with babies have entered the Chapin Street Project in recent years—and we welcomed our first twins late in 2007!